joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

 comments: false
 ---

-This guide will be a step-by-step manual on how to create an article and propose that it be added to the website using GitHub.
+This guide will be a step-by-step manual on how to create an article and submit it to GitHub.
+If you get stuck on any step, don't hesitate to [contact us](/info/contact) and we will help you.

 ## Write the Article: